lekoala/kaly-di

 • Auto-wiring: Your dependencies are injected automatically based on their types.
 Auto-wiring can be fine tuned using resolvers.

 • Invariable Results: Calling ->get() with the same identifier will consistently return the same object instance, providing predictable behavior and efficient resource management.
-If you need a new instance, simply clone the container to get a fresh container without cached instances.
+If you need a new instance (bypassing the cache), you can define a factory closure in your definitions or, alternatively, clone the container to get a completely fresh state.

 • Powerful Injector: The built-in injector allows you to dynamically call methods, automatically injecting dependencies from the container or through provided arguments.
 This facilitates seamless integration and flexible code execution.